s1seven/SEP/schemas/README.md

 All schemas share a `RefSchemaUrl` property, aiming to keep the reference of which schema was used to generate a certificate.

-It will be used after the creation of the certificate to :
+It is used after the creation of the certificate to :

 - validate the certificate object
 - generate an HTML / PDF file